-The New York City Office of Chief Medical Examiner (OCME) is accepting applications for Visiting Scientist positions in Forensic Anthropology.
+Since 2008 the New York City Office of Chief Medical Examiner (OCME) has offered Visiting Scientist positions in Forensic Anthropology.

 The New York City OCME is the largest medical examiner's office in the United States, with jurisdiction over cases in Manhattan, Brooklyn, Queens, the Bronx, and Staten Island.
 Due to the city's high volume of cases, and particularly in light of the complex investigations associated with the 9/11 World Trade Center disaster, Forensic Anthropology plays a significant role in many aspects of OCME's daily operations.